PM Africa introduces new initiative to groom entry level product managers

 ‘’Also, for quality assurance, it is important to note that the program will be graced with up-to-task mentors who are selected among other things “the personal sense of satisfaction it gives them”, in this case, the mentoring job role; this is aside from the fact that they deem the opportunity as a perfect way to give back to society.

 ‘’The first cohort is scheduled to start on the 1st August 2020 and 30 mentees were assigned to participating companies including REACH Africa, Vesicash, Vantegral consulting, Ash and Campbell.’’
-He said.
+She said.